Neymar: Paris Saint-Germain

 On 3 August 2017, Barcelona announced that Neymar's legal representatives made a payment of €222 million to the club, equal to the release clause of his contract, which constituted the most expensive transfer ever.
-The club informed UEFA so that they can determine any disciplinary responsibilities that may arise from this case.
-According to the BBC, in Spain, the release clause must be activated by the footballer himself.
-The situation was unusual, in that the fee was paid to the club directly, after La Liga had refused to receive the payment.
-Usually, the buyout clause is deposited with La Liga in order to release the player from his contract, and the league then passes the money to the selling club.
-However, La Liga rejected the payment—citing violation of Financial Fair Play (FFP) rules by PSG, who are backed by money from Gulf state Qatar.
+The situation was unusual, in that the fee was paid to the club directly, after La Liga had refused to receive the payment — citing violation of Financial Fair Play (FFP) rules by PSG.